P06B1

 7

-Repair the identified short or open, reconnect sensors, clear codes, and verify all sensor readings are within range.
+Repair the short or open, reconnect sensors, clear codes, and verify all sensor readings are within range.

 Vehicles where we've handled P06B1